Setting up Leaky Paywall

 You can create as many levels as you need using our Multiple Levels add-on.You can create recurring subscriptions using our Recurring Payments add-on.

-Choose Stripe, Paypal Standard, or both.
+On the Payments tab, choose one of the Stripe options, Paypal Standard, or both (do not enable both Stipe options).
 Enter the API keys from your Stripe and/or Paypal accounts.

 For Stripe make sure you add your webhooks URL to your Stripe account settings (your Live Webhooks setting):